 Top five tips to get your spare bedroom ready for guests.

-1. Use your double duvet cover to bounce Spring light around your bedroom.
+1. Use your duvet cover to bounce Spring light around your bedroom.

 Your Spring spruce up for the spare bedroom needn't cost the earth.
 With the bed often the dominant, central feature, refreshing your bedding is an easy and cost effective way to brighten up the bedroom.

-- Try switching out dark duvet covers for white.
+- Consider switching out dark duvet covers for white or lighter colours.

-- If the pillowcases are looking tired, replace with a new tone to accentuate your wall décor.
+- If the pillowcases look tired and need to be changed, replace with a new tone to accentuate your wall décor.

 - A mix and match approach to bedding, can give your spare bedroom a face-lift, especially when light from your windows is able to bounce off a light, central duvet cover.